+Although the all-in electricity prices for baseload profiles in Belgium have decreased in 2020, they are still significantly higher than in the neighboring countries.
 The observed price difference with the other countries is essentially driven by a combination of the following elements:

-- Substantially higher electricity taxes in Flanders and Wallonia compared to the neighboring countries.
-Taxes are higher compared to all neighboring countries, both in Flanders and in Wallonia.
-Up to 70kV, taxes are up to 35% higher in Flanders and up to 61% higher in Wallonia compared to the average of all jurisdictions in scope.
-Above 70kV, taxes are up to 37% higher in Flanders and up to 55% higher in Wallonia compared to the average of all jurisdictions in scope. - Important discounts on network costs in France, Germany and the Netherlands of up to 90% of the standard tariffs for certain consumption profiles.
+- Higher electricity taxes in Flanders and Wallonia compared to the neighboring countries.
+Even if, for some profiles, taxes decreased this year, they are higher compared to all neighboring countries (both in Flanders and in Wallonia). - Important discounts on network costs in France, Germany and the Netherlands of up to 90% of the standard tariffs for certain consumption profiles.
 More details can be found in the appendix to this report. - Commodity prices in Flanders & Wallonia are about 5% higher than the average commodity cost for all countries in scope.